openmpf/openmpf-components/python/AzureFormDetection/README.md

    are supported.
 English is the only language that supports handwritten characters in addition to printed characters.

 # Job Outputs
-Currently the component provides line-based outputs and csv table outputs in separate detection tracks.
+Currently the component provides line-based outputs, key-value pairs, csv table outputs, and custom forms in separate detection tracks.
-Detection tracks with `OUTPUT_TYPE` set to `LINE` or `MERGED_LINES` will include `TEXT` results, whereas tracks with `OUTPUT_TYPE` set to `TABLE` will contain `TABLE_CSV_OUTPUT` instead of `TEXT`, and tracks with 'OUTPUT_TYPE' set to `KEY_VALUE_PAIRS` will contain `KEY_VALUE_PAIRS_JSON` instead of `TEXT`.

-`MERGED_LINES` contains `TEXT` output where each line is separated by a newline character.
+- Detection tracks with `OUTPUT_TYPE` set to `LINE` or `MERGED_LINES` will include `TEXT` results. `MERGED_LINES` contains `TEXT` output where each line is separated by a newline character.

+- Detection tracks with `OUTPUT_TYPE` set to `TABLE` will contain `TABLE_CSV_OUTPUT`, a CSV formatted table, instead of `TEXT`.

+- Detection tracks with `OUTPUT_TYPE` set to `KEY_VALUE_PAIRS` will contain `KEY_VALUE_PAIRS_JSON` instead of `TEXT`.
-For `KEY_VALUE_PAIRS`, each key-value pair in `KEY_VALUE_PAIRS_JSON` follows the JSON object format:
+  Each key-value pair in `KEY_VALUE_PAIRS_JSON` follows the JSON object format:
   `{"<key_1>": "<val_1>", "<key_2>": "<val_2>", ...}`

+  Please note that `KEY_VALUE_PAIRS` are produced by models trained on unlabeled documents.
+  For more information on custom model outputs, please see [below](#custom-models).

+- Detection tracks with `OUTPUT_TYPE` set to `DOCUMENT_RESULT` are produced by pretrained receipt/business card models as well as custom models trained on labeled data.
+For more information on custom model outputs, please see [below](#custom-models).

-Results are organized by `PAGE_NUM` and output indexes (`LINE_NUM`, `TABLE_NUM`) with 1 as the starting index.
+Results are organized by `PAGE_NUM` and output indexes (`LINE_NUM`, `TABLE_NUM`, `DOCUMENT_RESULT_NUM`) with 1 as the starting index.
-For images, the bounding box information (for lines, merged lines, and whole tables) is also provided in the detection track.
+For images, the bounding box information for lines, merged lines, whole tables, and custom forms is also provided in the detection track.

 ## Custom Models
-ACS form recognizer also supports training and deployment of custom form detection models, as well as providing pretrained models for business cards and receipts.
+ACS form recognizer also supports training and deployment of custom form detection models, as well as providing pretrained models for detecting business cards and receipts.

+Two types of custom model outputs exist, depending on whether the custom model was trained on unlabeled or labeled form data.

+- Unlabeled data training example: https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract?tabs=v2-0

+- Labeled data training example: https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-labeled-data?tabs=v2-0

 For custom models trained without labeled data, additional results will be provided and stored as `KEY_VALUE_PAIRS` output tracks, with one detection track per page.

-For custom models (trained using labeled data), pretrained receipt and business card models, additional custom form output is stored in separate detection tracks with the output type set to `DOCUMENT_RESULT`.
+For custom models trained using labeled data, additional custom form output is stored in separate detection tracks with the output type set to `DOCUMENT_RESULT`.
+The pretrained models for business cards and receipts were also trained on labeled data and will generate `DOCUMENT_RESULT` tracks.

-Each output track stores a separate form, receipt, or business card detected in the document and has the following unique detection properties:
+For labeled `DOCUMENT_RESULT` tracks, each output track stores a separate document form, receipt, or business card detected in the image or pdf and has the following unique detection properties:

 -  `DOCUMENT_TYPE`: Type of document form detected in the current track (receipt, business card, etc.).
 -  `PAGE_RANGE` : Species the page range for the detected custom form.
 Currently, business cards and receipts must be restricted to single-pages (i.e. each receipt or card must appear in one page, not across multiple pages).
--  `DOCUMENT_RESULT_INDEX`: Each detected form track will be organized based on its index from the ACS `documentResults` output, starting from 1.
+-  `DOCUMENT_RESULT_NUM`: Each document form track will be organized based on its index from the ACS `documentResults` output, starting from 1.
--  `DOCUMENT_JSON_FIELDS`: Contains a JSON-formatted dictionary of various custom form fields.
+-  `DOCUMENT_JSON_FIELDS`: Contains a JSON-formatted object of various custom form fields detected in the document.
 Details on custom form, business card, and receipt fields can be found at https://westcentralus.dev.cognitive.microsoft.com/docs/services/form-recognizer-api-v2-1-preview-1/operations/GetAnalyzeFormResult.

 # Sample Program